sharukhsm/sharukhsm/README.md

 - 👋 Hi, I’m @sharukh
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning React js and Api's.
 - 💞️ I’m looking to collaborate on web projects
 - 📫 You can reach me at sharukhsm@gmail.com